g8hh/the-tree-of-life/docs/getting-started.md

 7. Finally, at the top middle, click "push origin" to push your changes out onto the online repository.

-8. You can view your project on line, or share it with others, by going to https://raw.githack.com/[YOUR-GITHUB-USERNAME]/The-Modding-Tree/master/index.html
+8. You can view your project on line, or share it with others, by going to https://raw.githack.com/[YOUR-GITHUB-USERNAME]/The-Modding-Tree/master/index.html. **You do NOT need to do this to test your mod locally.**

 And now, you have successfully used Github!
 You can look at the [documentation](!general-info.md) to see how The Modding Tree's system works and to make your mod a reality.